jollyjerr/knowledge/programming/computer-science/quantum-computing.md

 Electron "spins" up or down at the same time.
 Measuring the spin, it collapses to up or down.

+## Principles of Quantum Mechanics (with enough assumptions to build algorithms)

+- Quantization: fundamental properties (length, angular momentum) cannot be arbitrary values, they are multiples of some fundamental unit

+This explains the spectrum of hydrogen atoms, because electrons can only exist in some discrete orbits.

+- Heisenberg Uncertainty Principle: things can exist in multiple states at the same time until you measure it

+Quantum systems can exist in a superposition of multiple states.
+Measurement (any form of interaction - no person needs to observe) can cause a collapse to a single state.

+Not the same as lack of knowledge, it actually exists in multiple states at the same time.

+- Entanglement

+## Stern, Gerlach

+Shoot atoms of silver through a magnetic field.
+The field will make the diapold deviate in direction depending on it's spin as it goes through the field.
+You would expect to have a distribution across every direction, but in reality you end up with exactly two states - up and down.
+This shows the magnetic diapold is quantized.

+If you chain the experiment, so all atoms pointing up go through a device again, you can be up in the z direction and either left or right in the y direction.
+Measuring on y or z direction makes the orientation on the other direction uncertain.

 ## Quantum Information

 Qubits: